dilyn-corner/ubuntu-core-riscv64/README.md

 ### Instructions

-**Note**: premade Ubuntu Core images is available for download from [here](https://github.com/dilyn-corner/ubuntu-core-riscv64/releases)!
+**Note**: premade Ubuntu Core images are available for download from [here](https://github.com/dilyn-corner/ubuntu-core-riscv64/releases)!

-If you are on an Ubuntu system (20.04+ tested), simple download the image and execute the `qemu-run` script.
+If you are on an Ubuntu system (20.04+ tested), simply download the image and execute the `qemu-run` script.

 If you are not on an Ubuntu system, you will have to build the gadget snap